crispychicken20/objectDetTARS/README.md

 # objectDetTARS

-Will utilize OpenCV and potentially use a YOLO model or a vision model(LLaVa) for object detection when integrating within TARS.
+Will utilize OpenCV and potentially use a  a vision model(LLaVa) for object detection when integrating within TARS.

 ...Work in progress